MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 + 0: Not on Pause Menu
 + 1: Pause Menu is active
 + 3: At the "Quit" confirmation screen

+## SubMenuItem
+**Offset:** 0xE214

+This address tells us which is the current SUB menu item we're stepping on.

+### SubMenuItem Values
++ 0: First item from the top
++ 1: Second item from the top
++ 2: Third item from the top
++ and so on...

 ## UnlockedCostumes
 **Offset:** 0xA5708